 Continuous Residence and Physical Presence Requirements

-The continuous residence and physical presence requirements serve to prove that you have not abandoned your U.S. residence and that you genuinely want to become a citizen.
-By spending excessive amounts of time abroad, you tip off USCIS that your intentions for U.S. citizenship may be disingenuous.
-The requirements are in place to help ensure that the U.S. is accepting citizens that want to fully integrate and become a part of American life.
+The continuous residence requirement and physical presence requirement are separate and unique criteria, both both serve to support your attachment to the United States.
+By spending too much time abroad, you signal to USCIS that you may not be fully committed to permanent residence in the United States and also may not be eligible for U.S. citizenship.
+The requirements are in place to help ensure that the U.S. is accepting citizens that want to fully integrate and become a part of American society.

 Continuous Residence Explained